 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 This guidance requires restricted cash and restricted cash equivalents to be included with the cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the consolidated statement of cash flows.
 ASU 2016-18 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-Early adoption is permitted.
-Adoption of ASU 2016-18 is not expected to have a significant impact on our consolidated financial statements and disclosures.
+Early adoption is permitted, but we do not plan to adopt early.
+The evaluation of ASU 2016-18 has been completed and the adoption will not have a significant impact on our consolidated financial statements and disclosures.